Disney Vacation 2008: Title Page

 I took so many pictures on this trip that I ended up filling two albums for this trip!
-I was fortunate enough to find two of the same album at a scrapbook store – you can see a picture of the cover above.
-Unfortunately I have been unable to find anymore of these albums since I purchased them.
-But I have found another option that you might consider.
-Just click on the image to be taken to an online store where you can purchase it.
+I was fortunate enough to find two of the same albums at a scrapbook store – you can see a picture of the cover above.
+Unfortunately, I have been unable to find any more of these albums since I purchased them.

 Below are three pictures of the Title page of Volume 1.
 I wanted to show that sometimes you can integrate the inside cover of the album right into the spread.
 I made sure that the background paper matched the color of the inside of the album and used a Disney World laser cut that I bought on Ebay.
 Notice the brown envelope that I attached to the album cover – I will explain more about that after the pictures:

 Disney Tip: Free Maps – The envelope that I glued to the inside album cover is actually a free set of very classy maps that you can order from Disney before your trip.
 I never take them on the trip because I don’t want for them to get destroyed.
 I ordered and received these ahead of time and actually gave them to my son at Christmas time as a gift as my way of revealing to him that we were going to go.
 You can order your own maps at http://customizedmaps.disney.go.com/.
 (NOTE: Disney no longer has this service)

 Categories: Disney Vacation 2008